Off Campus Behavior Policy

 As soon as students move into their new residences, they are encouraged to develop a rapport with their new neighbors.
 Upon arrival, students should introduce themselves, exchange cell phone numbers, and meet with their community peers on a cordial basis so that they can identify with their new neighbors as faces and personalities rather than merely as an address.

 As stated above, students are expected to demonstrate respect for all members of the local community regardless of their place of residence.
 Failure to adhere to the following guidelines can result in disciplinary action.

 - Show respect for the area where you live.
 Signs of disrespect include, but are not limited to: littering; loitering; destruction of property; trespassing; public urination; nudity; insulting language; and illegal parking.

-- Operate electronic devices (stereos, etc.) at reasonable levels especially late at night and early in the morning.
+- Operate electronic devices (music, tvs, etc.) at reasonable levels especially late at night and early in the morning.

 - Maintain an orderly residence.
 Evidence of a disorderly residence can include the following: house parties; violations of alcohol and drug laws; public intoxication; excessive noise; harassment; or other disregard for the rights of others.

 - Ohio law prohibits open alcohol containers in public places, unless